Skald: Skaldic poetry

-However, the distinction is a modern one that is not absolute.
-Eddic poetry is defined primarily by what has been preserved in the Codex Regius manuscript, while skaldic verses are preserved in a large number of manuscripts, including many sagas, and some skaldic poetry, including prophetic, dream, and memorial poems, uses the simpler metres.
+A large amount of Eddic poetry has been preserved in the Codex Regius manuscript.
+Skaldic verses are preserved in a large number of manuscripts, including many sagas, and some skaldic poetry, including prophetic, dream, and memorial poems, uses the simpler metres.
 Medieval Scandinavians appear to have distinguished between older and more modern poetry rather than considering skaldic verse as a distinct genre.

-Extemporaneous composition was especially valued, to judge by the sagas.
+Compositions done without preparation were especially valued, to judge by the sagas.
 Egill Skallagrímsson is supposed to have composed his Höfuðlausn in one night to ransom his head.
-King Harald Hardrada is said to have set his skald, Þjóðólfr Arnórsson, a hard challenge as they were walking down the street, to compose two stanzas casting a quarreling smith and tanner through the choice of kennings as specific figures first from mythology and then from heroic legend.
-However, the impression from the sagas that many Icelanders could improvise a skaldic verse on the spur of the moment is probably exaggerated.
+King Harald Hardrada is said to have set his skald, Þjóðólfr Arnórsson, as he was walking down the street, to compose two stanzas casting a quarreling smith and tanner through the choice of kennings as specific figures first from mythology and then from heroic legend.
+It is not common though that skaldic verse are a spur of the moment thing.

-There is debate over how skaldic poetry was originally performed.
-General scholarly consensus is that it was spoken rather than sung; although there is no evidence that the skalds employed musical instruments, some speculate that they may have accompanied their verses with the harp or lyre.
+Although there is no evidence that the skalds employed musical instruments, some speculate that they may have accompanied their verses with the harp or lyre.

 Forms

-A large number of the preserved skaldic verses are individual stanzas, called lausavísur ("loose verses"), often said to have been improvised impromptu.
-Long forms include the drápa, a praise poem consisting of a series of stanzas with a refrain (stef) at intervals, and the flokkr (similar to drápa, without a refrain), vísur, or dræplingr, a shorter series of verses without refrain.
-There are also some shield poems, which supposedly describe (mythological) scenes on a shield presented to the poet by a patron.
+A large number of the preserved skaldic verses are individual stanzas, called lausavísur ("loose verses"), often said to have been improvised.
+Long forms include the drápa, a praise poem consisting of a series of stanzas with a refrain (stef) at intervals, and the flokkr (similar to drápa, without a refrain), vísur 'verses, stanzas', or dræplingr 'little drápa', a shorter series of verses without refrain.
+There are also some shield poems, which supposedly describe mythological scenes on a shield presented to the poet by a patron.

 Poems

-The corpus of skaldic poetry comprises 5797 verses by 447 skalds preserved in 718 manuscripts.
-Many of the longer poems are preserved only in part, in sagas and in the Prose Edda.

 Most of the longer skaldic poems were composed by court poets to honor kings and jarls.
 They typically have historical content, relating battles and other deeds from the king's career.
 Examples include: